zkonduit/ezkl/README.md

 rustup override set nightly
 ```

+This repository includes onnx example files as a submodule for testing out the cli.
+Either pass the `--recurse-submodules` flag to the `clone` command or after cloning run `git submodule update --init --recursive`.

 ## docs

 Use `cargo doc --open` to compile and open the docs in your default browser.